Fiesta Key

-Fiesta Key is an island in the Florida Keys, connected via causeway to U.S. 1 (or the Overseas Highway) at mile marker 70, between Long Key and Craig Key.
+Fiesta Key is the northeasternmost island in the middle Florida Keys, connected via causeway to U.S. 1 (or the Overseas Highway) at mile marker 70, between Long Key and Craig Key.

-It was first recorded as Jew-fish Kay (later Jewfish Key, Jewfish Bush Key).
+History

+Fiesta Key's earliest name on record was Jew-fish Kay.
+In an 1873 survey, Charles Smith, who came to the Keys to conduct government surveys of the islands, identified it as Jewfish Key.

 Louie Turner homesteaded the island on January 7, 1908, becoming the first recorded owner.

 For a period in the 1950s and 1960s, the island was a property of The Greyhound Corporation.
 During that period it was named Tropical Key, then Greyhound Key.

+Tourism and Camping

 Kampgrounds of America (KOA) bought the island from Greyhound in 1966 and renamed it as Fiesta Key.
+KOA no longer owns the island.